 A swimming pool is an investment that pays you back in lots of ways.
 With a pool, your home becomes more inviting to your family and your friends, and it provides a great area for making family memories.
-A beautiful, modernized pool can significantly increase the value of your property.
+Having these modernized pool upgrades can significantly increase the value of your property.

 With the right upgrades, your pool can save on energy costs, too — a benefit for the environment as well as your wallet.
 If you’re looking for ways to maximize your pool savings, here are nine smart moves you can make this season.

 If you have a heated pool, this is one change you can make that can cut down on energy costs and make your pool more inviting — win-win!
 Darker finishes absorb more of the sun’s UV energy, and that means your pool water will be warmer without increasing your thermostat.
 It’s a natural method of heating your pool that can help you save costs and decrease your energy usage.
 Plus, upgrading the finish is a simple way to give your pool a facelift without a major investment.

 2. Swap out your old pool pump for a variable-speed model

 If you really want to save some money on your pool upgrades, you might want to think about upgrading your pump.
 Today’s pumps are much more efficient than pumps made even just a decade ago.

 To maximize savings, consider a variable speed pump that uses a magnet-based motor to reduce noise, vibration and energy consumption.
 Unlike a traditional pump that uses a single speed, variable speed pumps have adjustable settings — typically between three and eight settings — along with built-in timer systems that adjust the pump’s speed automatically.